Radiwow R-108 / Sihuadon R-108: The KM6NHH Operation Guide

-I really enjoy using my Radiwow R-108, and I wrote this Operation Guide to help other R-108 users.
+I really enjoy using my Radiwow R-108 (also sold as Sihuadon R-108), and I wrote this Operation Guide to help other R-108 users.
 I can’t find my copy of the manual, and I understand it’s hard to find one online.
 So I hope the information here is useful for you—please enjoy spending radio time with your R-108. :-)

 About this Radio